Stability testing best practice for Pharmaceutical products

 - Kazi

-Products must maintain their quality, safety, purity and efficacy throughout their specified shelf life conditions up to their nominated expiration date.
+Pharmaceutical products must maintain quality, safety, purity and efficacy throughout their specified shelf-life conditions up to their nominated expiration date.

 Stability studies are conducted to: